 What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.

-After natural flavors, we find dried egg product, a dehydrated form of shell-free eggs.
+After the natural flavor, we find dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.

-The tenth ingredient mentions catfish meal, another protein-rich meat concentrate.
+The next ingredient is catfish meal, another protein-rich meat concentrate.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 With four notable exceptions…